emqx/neuron-docs/en_US/configuration/south-devices/modbus-tcp/modbus-tcp.md

 #### **.BIT**

-Optional, specify a specific bit in a registe
+Optional, specify a specific bit in a register

 | Address         | Data Type | Description                                                |
 | ----------- | ------- | --------------------------------------------------- |